Frequently Asked Questions

 Please provide us with text that is well-written and ready for publication.
 We will do spot editing and formatting, but submissions should come to us "clean," without needing substantial changes or improvements.
 You may also find our Submission Checklist and our Department pages helpful when preparing content.

 I have something ready for submission.
 Where should I send it?

 Please send your submission to email@example.com.
 An editorial staff member checks this e-mail daily, so it is the most efficient and direct way to publish your content.
-Our staff will post any standard request within three business days, particularly those requests sent by approved representatives of any archdiocesan entity.
+Our staff will post any standard request within three business days, with special consideration to those requests sent by hierarchs, clergy, and approved representatives of any archdiocesan entity.
 If there are editorial concerns with a request, we will respond within three business days to address them.
-If the request is more complex, we will shift it on to a “non-standard” track, and respond within three business days with some suggestions for how to proceed.
+If the request is more complex, we'll respond within three business days with a suggested blueprint of how to proceed.

 Images are one of the most compelling features of any website.
 Please send images, but use your best judgment and be selective.
 If a picture seems mediocre to you, it will probably not boost the appearance of our website in general, or your content in particular.
-It is better to send one or two of the best pictures from an event, for example, rather than twenty that we will need to review.
+We can post five or six of the best pictures from an event, but if more photos are submitted they will be posted via a Facebook gallery.
 Please be aware that we may choose to crop or otherwise edit submitted images for web presentation.
-Submissions should be in JPEG format, and are best sent as e-mail attachments (to firstname.lastname@example.org) rather than pasted into the body of emails.
-Please also remember to include captions for all.
+Submissions should be in JPEG format at web resolution, and are best sent as e-mail attachments (to firstname.lastname@example.org) rather than pasted into the body of emails.
+Please also remember to include captions.

-The Department of Internet Ministries is grateful for your collaboration.
-Please do tell us what you like or do not like on this website, and let us know if you see an error.
-Again, the email@example.com e-mail address is the most efficient way to reach our editorial staff.
-An editor will respond promptly to your feedback and see to any necessary corrections.
+The email@example.com e-mail address is the most efficient way to reach our editorial staff.
+An editor will respond promptly to your feedback and make any necessary corrections.
 We make daily updates to site content, including our parish directories.

 My parish/diocese/ministry is hosting an event.
 May we publicize it through Antiochian.org?